 Our Aged Care credentials

-Bupa has released its Aged Care credentials, which act as a proof point demonstrating how we are taking a stand for the frail and elderly in our society, which is part of our strategic vision for 2020.
+Bupa has released its Aged Care credentials, which act as a proof point demonstrating how we are taking a stand for the frail and elderly in our society.

 The credentials are split into four deliverables: Taking a stand for the frail and elderly in our society; Bupa's global expertise in aged care; Person First: the Bupa model of care; and an Executive Summary, which can all be downloaded below.